 Formula Boxes for each of the cations and anion will appear.
 The ions must be selected before assigning temperature parameters or clicking Calculate.
 The temperature need not be defined used if the calculation temperature is 298 K (ambient).

-Options See manual for more details.
+Options See the manual for more details.

 Calculate Click the calculate button that appears.

 The results are written to the gii.txt which contains the Global Instability Index for each Glazer tilt system and output.txt which contains space group, lattice parameters, Wyckoff Positions, bond valence, tolerance factor and other information.
 The Shannon ionic radii tolerance factor is given, and in addition the tolerance factor is calculated by assuming the oxidation state of the cation and calculating the ideal bond distance for the cation-anion pair.
 The ideal bond distances are substituted in the tolerance factor equation.

 SPuDS optimizes perovskite structures for single B-site cations in Glazer tilt numbers 23, 22, 21, 20, 17, 16, 14, 10, 5, 3.
 SPuDS also has the ability to calculate variable temperature structures and structures of ordered perovskites in Glazer tilt systems 23, 22, 20, 10, 3, and disordered B-site cation for tilt number 22 and 10, and Jahn-teller B-site cation for tilt number 10 (Pnma).
 If other tilt systems are desired, e-mail the authors.

 Windows based software using modern bond valence parameters.
 Similar in function to the software programs KDist which reads CIF files and VALENCE.
 Select the atom pair and number of bond distances.
 Click display boxes.
 Fill in the boxes with the bond distances.
 Click Calculate Bond Valence Sum.
 The bond valence sum, in valence units, is displayed in the text box.